yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 1. Export and import the data.

-1. Rename the table in YugabyteDB to include the quotes using the following command:
+1. In YugabyteDB, rename the table to include the quotes using the following command:

     ```sql
     Alter table test_data_copy2 rename to "test_data_COPY";